This post may contain affiliate links. Please read our disclosure policy.

 Balsamic reduction

 - While chicken is cooking, bring balsamic vinegar to a boil, and reduce heat to low/simmer as soon as it bubbles.
 Simmer for about 10 minutes or until reduced by half.
-The sauce may not look thicker until it’s been removed from the heat for a few minutes.
+The sauce may not look thicker until it's been removed from the heat and cooled.
 A splash of warm water will help thin the sauce if it gets too sticky.
+You can alternatively use premade balsamic glaze.
+Sauce should be around room temp for desired texture.

 Notes